dlr-eoc/prosEO/processing-engine/k8s-deploy/README.md

 $ ansible-playbook -i hosts --private-key ssh-keys/cluster-key ../../../scripts/ansible/bastion-preinstall.yml
 ```

+Further to that copy the SSH key files in `ssh-keys/cluster-key*` to the `.ssh` directory of the `linux` user
+on the bastion host to facilitate automated SSH logins to the cluster nodes via the bastion host.

 ### K8S Deployment

 Once the VMs are fully provisioned, and optional bastion hosts are configured,